Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-api-calls-in-insomnia.md

 But we can create another environment variable for this.

-Go to the local environment and add an "access_token", start typing `response`, and show Body Attributes.
+Go to the local environment, add an "access_token", start typing `response`, and show Body Attributes.

 You can then click this section and open up the tag details.

-We will set the tag to request the login call and filter the \$.access_token, since that is the variable name.
+Since that is the variable name, we will set the tag to request the login call and filter the \$.access_token.
 We can then set a trigger behavior to resend when it's expired.

 It will then automatically fetch a new token when needed.